shreejalmaharjan-27/tortoise-tts-fast/README.md

 conda install transformers=4.29.2
 pip install -r requirements.txt pip3 install git+https://github.com/152334H/BigVGAN.git
+pip install deepspeed=0.10.2
 ```

 If you are on windows, you will also need to install pysoundfile: `conda install -c conda-forge pysoundfile`
+Unfortunately, deepspeed is not supported on Windows (which is ironic because the repo is operated by Microsoft).
+So to install deepspeed I recommend using WSL.
+Luckily, WSL is not too painful to setup and integrates pretty well with VS code.

 ### For more information please reference the original tortoise-tts-fast README or original tortoise repo